About the Arab Bankers Association

 The Arab Bankers’ Association (ABA) is a London-based not-for-profit professional organisation whose members work in banks and related industries in the Arab world and in the United Kingdom.
 Through its programmes and events, the ABA fosters improved relations, information sharing and understanding between Arab and British private and public financial sectors.

 The ABA was founded in London in 1980 and is the only professional body in the U.K. dedicated to representing and promoting the interests of Arab banks and financial professionals who work with Arab banks.

 The Association now boasts hundreds of members, both individual and corporate, based in the U.K., the Middle East and further afield.

 The ABA’s current Chief Executive Officer, George Kanaan, was appointed in 2009 (please refer to the “Home” page for George’s “Welcome” message).
 The board of directors comprises 12 members, all of whom are experience financial professionals with years of experience working with Arab banks and financial institutions.

-Abdulaziz Al-Khreiji, Chief Manager of Riyad Bank’s London branch, serves as Chairman of the Association.
+Abdulaziz Al-Khereiji, Chief Manager of Riyad Bank’s London branch, serves as Chairman of the Association.

 The Arab Bankers Association Team

 The ABA is led by George Kanaan, its Chief Executive Officer, who was appointed in 2009.
 George is based in London but also spends a significant amount of time in Beirut.
 He is assisted by a team of full time and part time staff, based in London and Beirut.Meet the team

 History of the Arab Bankers Association

 The Arab Bankers Association was formed in 1980s partly, but not exclusively, by Arab bankers who had relocated from Lebanon when it became clear that there was no end in sight to the country’s civil war.
 Several had been involved in Beirut’s Foreign Banks Association.Read more